inveniosoftware/docs-invenio-rdm/docs/install/run.md

 # Use InvenioRDM

-### List records

 !!! warning "Use the specified host and port"
     Due to CSP, it is important that you use the host and port specified when running the API calls.
 This means `localhost` and `127.0.0.1` are not interchangable as they usually are.
-The default is `127.0.0.1:5000`.
+The default is `127.0.0.1:5000` for the development installation and `127.0.0.1` for the containerized installation.
+Here we show examples with the development installation.

+### Use your browser

+Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000) .
+Note that you might need to accept the SSL exception since it's using a test certificate.
+You can explore all the features there.
+Below, we list a small subset of the common API calls.
+For more, see the [API reference section](../reference/rest_api.md).

+### List records

 Let's see what is in the instance by querying the API.
 Using another terminal: